shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 He tilted his head.
 “Did you, hit your head or something?”

-Erssatzica held her head.
+Ersatzica held her head.
 “No, I don’t think so.”
 She sneezed.

 “Oh, you might have a cold.
 Here, get up.”
 He moved the jaw bone off the blanket.
 He picked up the basket by the handle, but it was broken and he immediately remembered to pick it up with both hands from the bottom.
 He moved it next to the jawbone in the grass.
 Now with the blanket vacant, he wrapped her in the blanket.
 “Feeling better?”